kneath/select-autocompleter/README.markdown

 ## How to use

 Usage is simple.
-Just call `new SelectAutoCompleter(element)` on any `<select>` tag you would like to replace.
+Just call `new SelectAutoCompleter(element, options)` on any `<select>` tag you would like to replace.
 Your server will receive the same response as if the `<select>` was not replaced, so no backend work is needed.

+Any class names on the `<select>` element will be carried over to the `<input>` that replaces it as well as the `<ul>` containing the results.

+### Options

+* **cutoffScore** - A decimal between 0 and 1 determining what Quicksilver score to cut off results for.
+Default is 0.1.
+Use higher values to show more relevant, but less results.
+* **template** - A string describing the template for the drop down list item.
+Default variables available: rawText, highlightedText.
+Default value is "{highlightedText}"  Use in conjunction with templateAttributes to build rich autocomplete lists.
+* **templateAttributes** - An array of attributes on the `<option>` element SelectAutoCompleter should use for it's template

+### Events

+There are two events mixed in - onFocus (when the autocompleter takes focus) and onBlur (when the autocompleter loses focus)

+### Example

 See `index.html` for a working example.